ThePowerOfSwift/TransL8/README.md

 - this layered UI gives a chance to focus/defocus 1st level and 2nd level action icons as well
 - sadly the global "translate action button" moved into the lower-left corner
 - accessibility should work but untested (as much as RTL)
+- dark mode support (due to system components only atm)

 ## General client server observations